dhutapratama/docs/migrations.md

 <a name="renaming-tables-with-foreign-keys"></a>
 #### Renaming Tables With Foreign Keys

-Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Laravel assign a convention based name.
+Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Lets assign a convention based name.
 Otherwise, the foreign key constraint name will refer to the old table name.

 <a name="columns"></a>
 ## Columns